clemente-lab/tesla-ver/README.md

 ## Testing

-Run `bash test.bash` to run and install all testing setups.
+Run `bash test.bash` once the server is running via `bash start.bash` to run and install all tests.

 ---